 If you're running Windows 8, we recommend that you first try to use the Windows Store to install Windows 8.1.
 For answers to some common questions about installing Windows 8.1, see Update to Windows 8.1: FAQ.

 If you’re not running Windows 8 or Windows 8.1, you’ll need to enter a Windows 8 or Windows 8.1 product key.
 You'll also need a product key if you're running Windows 8 and trying to install Windows 8.1 Pro.
 To learn how to buy Windows 8.1 to get a product key, go to the Get Windows page.

 If you're running Windows Vista or Windows XP, see Upgrade to Windows 8.1 from Windows Vista or Windows XP

-See all support pages for performance & maintenance.
+See all support pages for install, upgrade, & activate.

 Ask a question in the